FreddyWordingham/Guide-Static_Websites/chapters/JavaScript/README.md

 JavaScript is a high-level, interpreted programming language that is used to create interactive and dynamic websites.

-JavaScript is primarily used for client-side web development, meaning that it runs on the user's browser and is responsible for handling user interactions and updating the page in real time.
+JavaScript is primarily used for client-side web development, meaning that it runs on the user's browser and is responsible for handling user interactions and updating the page in real-time.
 It is also used for server-side web development through the use of platforms like Node.js.

 ## What is JavaScript?

-A simple `JavaScript` program might look like this:
+A simple JavaScript program might look like this:

 ```js
 function say_hello() {